alankinlaw/Easy_ICD9-to-10_GEMs_mapping/README.md

 1. Identify filepath for projlib directory
 2. Store input files in projlib directory
-3. Run macro code
+3. Submit macro code
 4. For either diagnosis (dx) or procedure (pr) codes of interest, follow instructive comments to progress through mapping and outputting ICD-10-CM/PCS codes
 5. !!!
-Review the output codes to verify proper inclusion for your project !!!
+Review the output codes to verify proper inclusion/exclusion of candidate codes for your project !!!